agsb/immu/Details.md

 Uses jump and link, as call model, as modern RISC-V processors does.

-And just make one more comparison per compound word.
+And just costs "one compare" per compound word.

 ## More with less